 “I couldn’t believe that basketball court, [continued Murray].
 I mean, it’s full size.
 They just took over this whole area and built this building for one movie with a weight room, a beautiful floor.
 And that was fun.
 I was never invited into that game, but it was fun to watch that game.”

-Produced by longtime Hollywood mainstay Ivan Reitman, Space Jam made $230.4 million worldwide, making it the highest-grossing basketball film of all time.
+Produced by longtime Hollywood mainstay Ivan Reitman, Space Jam made $230.4 million at the worldwide, making it the highest-grossing basketball film of all time.
 Murray, Wayne Knight as Stan Podolak served as the comedic focal points while Danny DeVito voiced the villainous Swackhammer.

 Warner Bros. is running it back for Space Jam 2 (officially titled Space Jam: A New Legacy); this time starring Los Angeles Lakers superstar LeBron James.
 NBA players Klay Thompson, Anthony Davis, Damian Lillard, Chris Paul, and Kyle Kuzma will feature along with WNBA players Diana Taurasi, Nneka Ogwumike, and Chiney Ogwumike.
 It’s no Loki, Batman or Star Wars, but plenty of new characters are set to appear.
 Don Cheadle is set to co-star.